Cambridge Harmonica Orchestra: Notable broadcast and live performances

+In 1983, Otis Reed was invited to participate on the Canadien game show, “Whats My Line” which was the Canadien version of the American hit game show “To Tell The Truth”.
+The objective of the game show was for celebrity contestants to guess the notable achievement of a mystery guest.
+Otis Reed and the Cambridge Harmonica Orchestra traveled to Ottawa, Canada for the filming of the show.
+The Orchestra members rode in a yellow school bus from Cambridge, Massachusetts to the Ottawa television studio.
+Otis Reed was given a false identity as the organizer of the largest game of musical chairs in Central Park, New York City which was a “world record”.
+Through a series of questions, the celebrity guests successfully identified Otis’s actual unique achievement of founding the harmonica orchestra.
+During the show taping, the orchestra group of about 30 musicians had been waiting back stage.
+After Otis was identified, the orchestra performed for the studio audience marching through the theater stands following the lead of Pierre Beauregard.

 Recordings

 In 1983, "Silent Night" and "Joy to the World," featuring about 80 CHO members, were recorded live in a Cambridge garage.
 "Jingle Bell Boogie" was a studio cut with a smaller group of 33 players.
 A limited pressing was produced on the Orchestra's own Bent Reeds label.

 Notable members

 Orchestra leader Pierre Beauregard was a member of the Memphis Rockabilly Band, a popular band that, despite its name, was based in Boston.

 Magic Dick (Richard Salwitz) was a member of The J. Geils Band.
 Salwitz and Beauregard co-invented and patented a harmonica design they called the "Magic Harmonica."

 Howard McDonald, who was in the Orchestra, had been the breathing therapist for Ronald Reagan, who played a harmonica as part of his recovery from being shot through the lung in a 1981 assassination attempt.

 James Montgomery, an Orchestra soloist, was the leader of the James Montgomery Band.

 Mr. Bones was a world-famous bones player who was part of the Orchestra.

 The Golden Age Harmonica Band was a group of players over 70 who participated in the Cambridge Orchestra rehearsals and performances.